A Guide to Appeals Proceedings

 APPEALS OF ADMINISTRATIVE SUSPENSION ORDERS

 There are some orders that can be made by the Law Society without the involvement of the Tribunal.
-These are called administrative suspension orders, and mostly relate to infractions such as non-payment of Law Society fees, failing to complete the required professional development hours, failing to secure proper insurance, or non-payment of costs ordered by the Tribunal.
+These are called administrative suspension orders, and mostly relate to infractions such as non-payment of Law Society fees, failing to complete the required professional development hours, failing to secure proper insurance.

 Appeals of administrative suspension orders, unlike other appeals, go directly to the Tribunal’s Appeal Division without first going to the Hearing Division.